maxwellbrenner/UFCStats-Scraper/(2) Cleaning Documentation.md

 # Cleaning `event_masterlist`

+After scraping, a separate cleaning program `(2) Cleaning event_masterlist` refines this data by standardizing column formats, handling missing values, and ensuring consistency.

+The resulting output is a cleaned and analysis-ready CSV file with detailed information on events, fights, and fighters.

 ## Overview of the `main()` Function

 The `main()` function in the `(2) Cleaning event_masterlist` script processes and cleans the raw event data from `event_masterlist.csv`, preparing it for analysis.